Srinivas-Raghav-VC/srinivas-raghav-vc.github.io/posts/poem.md

 ----

-i am fighthing a very man inside
+i am fighthing the very man inside
 that wants me to lose myself

 i am fighting the very man inside